Dengjianping/MachineLearning/ReadMe.txt

 This repo is for recording my way to learn machine learning.
+And code will be implemented by c++/python/CUDA.